waves-exchange/AnyStakeProtocol/README.md

 ## LP Product Implementation

 #### PUT operation assumptions
 It is always one step operation.
-(No need to in claim/execute/withdraw by user)
+(No need to send claim/execute/withdraw by user)
 * ${status} - always FINISHED
 * ${startHeight} == ${endHeight}
 * ${startTimestamp} == ${endTimestamp}